 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such cordyceps are thought to target the Kidney and the Lung.
+As such Dong Chong Xia Cao is thought to target the Kidney and the Lung.
 According to TCM, the Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Cordycepin, an active component of water extracts of Cordyceps sinensis, might be a candidate anticancer and antimetastatic agent.1